TUWAIQ-PYTHON-COURSE/PROJECT/README.md

 #### Overview : This program helps you enumerate web directories.
 Using wordlists, the program will enumerate for every directory given in that list..

 #### By using the app you will be able to :
-- Fastly find directories rather than manual trial and error
+- Fastly find hidden directories rather than manual trial and error
-- Find Hidden directories

 #### Usage :
  - type in the URL